-16. Attach a copy of the signed 'Certification Regarding Debarment, Suspension, and other Responsibility Matters - Primary Covered Transactions' (form provided).
-[Required by the Regulations implementing Executive Order 12549, Debarment and Suspension, 29 CFR Part 98, Section 98.510, participants' responsibilities.]
+18. Attach a copy of the signed 'Certification Regarding Debarment, Suspension, and other Responsibility Matters - Primary Covered Transactions' (form provided).
+[Required by the Regulations implementing Executive Order 12549, Debarment and Suspension, 2 CFR 180, participants' responsibilities.]
 Name document: Local Area Name Certification Form.

-Note: Document must bear the original signature of the Administrative Entity signatory official.
-Mail the signed Certification form (page 27) original to Division Planner.
+Note: Document must have the original signature or DocuSign® (or similar) of the Administrative Entity signatory official.
+If using original signatures, mail the signed Certification form to the assigned Division Planner at N.C.
+Division of Workforce Solutions, 4316 Mail Service Center, Raleigh, NC 27699-4316.

-17. Submit the original Workforce Development Board and Chief Elected Official (CEO) Signatory Page (form provided), bearing the original signatures of the Chief Elected Official(s) and the Workforce Development Board Chairman, and attach a copy of the signed document.
+19. Submit the original WDB and Chief Elected Official (CEO) Signatory Page (form provided), bearing the original signatures of the Chief Elected Official(s) and the WDB Chairperson, and attach a copy of the signed document if not using DocuSign® (or similar).
 Name document: Local Area Name Signatory Page.